-Students in the professional degree programs (M.Arch., M.C.P., M.L.A., M.L.A.-E.P., and M.U.D.) pay professional degree supplemental tuition (PDST) each semester.
+Students in the College of Environmental Design professional degree programs (M.Arch., M.C.P., M.L.A., M.L.A.-E.P., and M.U.D.) pay professional degree supplemental tuition (PDST) each semester.

-Students paying the PDST enjoy full access to college computing and fabrication facilities and associated services.
-Students who receive the PDST offset are required to pay access fees for college computing, the CAD/CAM lab, and the fabrication shop if they elect to use those facilities.
+Students who pay PDST enjoy full access to college computing and fabrication facilities and associated services.
+Students who receive the PDST offset are required to pay access fees for college computing including the Digital Fabrication Lab and the Fabrication Shop if they elect to use those facilities.

-- Legal Residence Information
+- Undergraduate Legal Residence Information

-- Establishing Residence for Tuition Purposes
+- How to Apply for Residency for Tuition Purposes

 - Programs like the M.Arch , MLA and MCP, can involve additional costs for drafting supplies, model materials, and software.
 You can use the Estimated Expenditures Form in your planning for Financial Aid requests.